elk-audio/elk-docs/documents/elk_examples_overview.md

 The reason is, those are in VST 2 received and handled as MIDI values, from your MIDI controller keyboard, while, for the VST 3 version of the same plugin, they are control parameters exposed over the VST 3 standard.

 The instructions for the VST 3 example in the guide for getting started with the [Elk Development Kit Software](getting_started_with_development_kit_software.md) translate straightforwardly also for this VST 2 example - just read VST 2 where in the text and paths, VST 3 is specified.

+**IMPORTANT NOTE:** The MDA JX10 VST 2 plugin will not work on the Raspberry Pi Elk, purely due to a bug in the plugin.
+We nonetheless leave this example, to best illustrate the differences between using VST 2 and VST 3.
+Also, the MDA JX10 VST 2 will run fine on desktop Linux, as the bug does not affect that platform.

 ## LV2VST Wrapper, with MDA JX10 LV2 Example